We have listed 10 things to consider before and after dental and oral treatments.

-It is normal to have pain, ache and bleeding, especially in the first 48 hours after the operation.
-The medicines you will use will contribute to the reduction of these effects.
+It is normal to have pain, aches and bleeding after the operation, especially in the first 48 hours.
+The medications you will use will contribute to reducing these effects.

-4. Acquaint Your Doctor
+4. Know Your Doctor

 You can also protect your face by using a soft pillow while sleeping at night.

-7. Understand Your Diet
+7. Understand your diet

 8. Take Care of Your Stitches

-9.Don't Forget Follow-up Examination.
+9.Don't Forget the Follow-up Examination.